WCTS: WCTS 100.3 FM

 WCTS signed on in 1965 on 100.3 FM, with a format consisting mostly of conservative evangelists and Bible teachings by the Fourth Baptist Church in north Minneapolis.

 Colfax Communications, a startup company based in Minneapolis, purchased the FM station in early 1993 and in turn bought 1030 AM to sell back to the seminary so the seminary would continue to have a broadcast voice.
 Colfax took the FM station off the air for a few months and signed on again as WBOB on May 13, launching a country music format under the "Bob 100" moniker.

 WMIN became WCTS on February 5, 1993, and seminary programming remains to this day.
 The WMIN call letters were immediately picked up by a Hudson, Wisconsin-based station at 740 AM and used there until 2008, when that station changed its call letters to WDGY.

 Translator

-WCTS intends to move its translator to the IDS Center in downtown Minneapolis, following a feud with KPPS-LP, which withdrew its application for the channel.
-The move to the IDS will improve the translator's coverage of the metro area.
+WCTS moved its translator to the IDS Center in downtown Minneapolis, following a feud with KPPS-LP, which withdrew its application for the channel.
+The move to the IDS improved the translator's coverage of the metro area.